TristanV/OCCoursesExplorer/README_DATA_INFORMATION.md

 Educational websites are naturally using hyper-text browsing (links between pages) to render complex relations between pieces of information.
 The consequence of this is that the underlying data structures are sometimes disappearing and become implicit knowledge.

-Tables of content can easily render tree-structures (such as course-part-chapter-section), but they are irrelevant to render requirement-networks between pedagogic resources (for instance the course A requires mandatorily to have followed the course B, itself requiring the courses B and optionally the course C, and so on).
-So I came to the idea that
+Tables of content can easily render tree-structures (such as course-part-chapter-section), but they are irrelevant to render requirement-networks between pedagogic resources (for instance the course A requires mandatorily to have followed the course B, itself requiring the courses C and optionally the course D, and so on).
+When following a path and a given course, the students often meet situations when they cannot keep track of the relevant things to do to satisfy the course prerequisites.

 With OCCoursesExplorer, we first take things as they are (i.e. we consider the full OpenClassrooms pedagogic material as a graph) and collect it into an **internal graph-structure representation**.
 Then we observe this graph structure and apply graph-theory algorithms to **visualize things with a bird-eye view**, and break the courses network hyper-connex complexity into a **student-friendly simplified schedule**.